lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/resultColumn.svg" target="./diagrams/resultColumn.svg" alt="syntax diagram for a result column" layout="" -->

 A *result column* can be any expression that can optionally be associated with an identifier, that is, a *new name*.
 By providing custom identifiers, you can control the column names that are used in the result data set written to Cloud {{site.data.keyword.cos_short}}.
-Examples for such expressions are the following:
+See the following examples for such expressions:
 * A column name from one of the relations.
 * An expression that uses column names from one or multiple relations.
-* Arithmetic expressions performing calculations.
+* Arithmetic expressions that perform calculations.

 <h3>Group By Clause</h3>